vanbrantley/Avatar/README.md

 Lock certain areas to prevent them from being changed by pressing the lock for the corresponding area on the palette.

 Save palettes with the heart button (must create an account to save).
+Saved palettes are shown below the color picker.

-Select saved palettes to display palette colors on the Avatar.
+Click on a saved palette to display the palette colors on the Avatar.

 ### Closet Mode